siddharthroy12/DSA-Notes/Readme.md

 have either 0, 1 or two nodes.

-Since each element in a binary tree can have only 2 children, we typically name them the left and right child
+Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

 ![Binary Tree Diagram](./BinaryTree.jpeg)